 The Current Triple-Threat To Finding Comfort

-In a sense, this unique situation brings a triple-dose of anxiety.
+In a sense, this unique situation brings a triple dose of anxiety.
 First, there are the broad-based fears of the impact upon our society, the stock market, and our social-economic world.
 These are uncontrollable events that add to create a general sense of fear.
 The thought, perhaps, ‘I should be worried” is constantly reinforced by the media, as well as friends and family.
-Strike one.

 The triple threat of anxiety generators…all coming together now to make these times among the most trying.
 Yet, we need not feel lost.
 There are a number of ways out of this triple threat, but for today, we focus on how to more permanently improve how the brain works using Neurofeedback.